Vladimir Kashin

-Vladimir Ivanovich Kashin (Владимир Иванович Кашин; born 10 August 1948) is a Russian politician who served as a deputy for the Communist Party of the Russian Federation in the 7th State Duma of the Russian Federation.
+Vladimir Ivanovich Kashin (Владимир Иванович Кашин; born 10 August 1948) is a Russian politician.
+Chairman of the State Duma Committee on Agrarian Issues from 5 October 2016 year.

+Who served as a deputy for the Communist Party of the Russian Federation in the 7th State Duma of the Russian Federation.
 He served as head of the committee on Agrarian Issues.
 Doctor of Sciences (1970), Academician of the Russian Academy of Agricultural Sciences (since 1997), Academician of the Russian Academy of Sciences (since 2013).
 Laureate of the Prize of the Council of Ministers of the Soviet Union and the Prize of the Government of the Russian Federation.
 Honored Scientist of the Russian Federation (2009).

 He graduated from the P.A.
 Kostychev Ryazan State Agrotechnological University in 1971.
 In 1976, he defended his Candidate's Dissertation.
 In 1994, he defended his doctoral dissertation.

 Kashin is the author of more than 150 scientific papers.

 Kashin was sanctioned by the United States Department of the Treasury following the 2022 Russian invasion of Ukraine.